didadeeee/everyday-thoughts/readme.md

 </br>

 - Initial planning on CRUD and Model Entity
-- Different way of validation: Regex, Schema Validation
+- Different way of validation: HTML Input, Regular Expressions, Schema Validation
-- Naming (singular, plural) matters A LOT
+- Naming (singular, plural, capital) matters A LOT
+- JavaScript Promises: Async & Await
+- Manipulate data using EJS
+- Error Handling
 - Opening and closing tags, to "/" or not to "/"
-- Debugging
+- Debugging Skills
-- Manipulate data using EJS
+- MongoDB & Mongoose Synthax
 - req.params/sessions/body & res.redirect/render/send
+- Managing embedded data as an array: push, deleteOne and save.
-- Understanding Documentation on Packages
+- Understanding documentation on npm packages
 - The Importance of Authorisation
 - Password Hashing
-- Error Handling
-- MongoDB & Mongoose Synthax
-- Async & Await promises
-- Managing embedded data as an array: push, deleteOne and save.
-- Practice, practice, practice

 </br>